toji/webgpu-gltf-case-study/index.md

 ### Handling large attribute offsets

 First we should fix a correctness issue that we'll face when loading some models.
 On the sample page linked above you may have noticed that if you try to load the "buggy" model, you get an error.
-On Chrome it'll read something like this:
+On Chrome it reads something like this:

 ```
 Attribute offset (41448) with format VertexFormat::Float32x3 (size: 12) doesn't fit in the maximum vertex buffer stride (2048).